 - Treatment Options

 History of Asbestos Use in the Air Force

-Today, one-third of all mesothelioma victims are veterans.
-Most Air Force veterans who fought in WWII or Korean and Vietnam wars were exposed to asbestos at some point.
+Today, over one-third of all mesothelioma victims are veterans.
+Most Air Force veterans who fought in the Korean and Vietnam wars were exposed to asbestos at some point.
 The Air Force was at the height of its asbestos use during these wars.
-Some veterans of those wars are mesothelioma patients today.

-Most Airmen were exposed to asbestos in aircraft or barracks.
-Construction workers who built military barracks were exposed to asbestos over a long period of time.
-Asbestos was used in insulation, piping, drywall, joint compounds, caulk, ceiling tiles and flooring tiles.
+Many Airmen were exposed to asbestos, most often while in aircraft or barracks.
+Construction workers who built military barracks also suffered from long-term exposure to asbestos in the insulation, piping, drywall, and many other products.